ePublicHealth/GeoPublicHealth/README.md

 1. Maintain checked the additional unmeet dependencies
 1. Accept the Terms and Conditions and click on **Next>**

-You can see a [video of this proccess here](videos/install.qgis.gdal.pysal.win.2022.06.mp4)
+You can see a [video of this process here](videos/install.qgis.gdal.pysal.win.2022.06.mp4)

 ### In Mac